Small Business HQ

 However, past studies have found that nearly half of CRM implementations suffer in terms of unclear strategy, misaligned goals, and differing objectives among internal stakeholders.

-That’s why it’s necessary for you, as a business, to formulate a CRM implementation strategy before moving forward with selecting the right tool to overcome this challenge.
+That’s why it’s necessary for you, as a business, to formulate a CRM strategy before moving forward with selecting the right tool to overcome this challenge.

 How can you solve this challenge of CRM?

-1. Set realistic and measurable goals.
+1. Set realistic and measurable business objectives.

 3. Find out whether you need a custom-built or off-the-shelf CRM tool.

-4. Find the right CRM platform vendor or tool for your business.
+4. Find the right CRM platform, vendor, or tool for your business.

 5. Select a CRM team among department heads and champions.